MostafaEla3sr/News_App_API_Flutter/README.md

-# news_app
+# News app

 # This is flutter app using API

-This app contains dark and light theme
+## This app contains dark and light theme

 This app consists of three pages :
 - Business